 - If an NT 4 domain is upgraded, the user and computer accounts will wind up in these folders.
 (Administrators are then supposed to move the accounts into OUs.) - It's the default location where older tools create new users and computers.
 These older tools are in the Windows NT 4 User Manager (which still works in a Windows 2000 or Windows 2003 domain).
-This is also the default location for when the net use, net user, net group, and netdom add commands are used.
-The Computer folder is even the default location for any new client workstation or server that joins the domain.
+Additionally, command-line tools, such as the net user, net group, will add user accounts to this location.
+Similarly, the Computers folder is the default location for any new client workstation or server that joins the domain.
+Or, similarly, should you pre-create computer accounts using the net computer command.

 If you execute one of these commands, the objects you create will wind up in either the Users folder or the Computers folder.
-But really, you don't want your users or computers to be in these folders-you want them in OUs.
+But really, you don't want your users or computers to be in these folders you want them in OUs.
 That's where the action is because you can apply Group Policy to OUs, not to these folders!
 Yeah, sure, these users and computers are affected by site and domain level GPOs.
 But really the action is at the OU level, and you want your computer and user objects to be placed in OUs as fast as possible-not sitting around in these generic Computers and Users folders.